 Identifying Side Effects from Medication

-If you experience adverse side effects from any type of disc extrusion medication, tell your doctor right away.
+If you experience adverse side effects from any type of disc extrusion medication, tell your physician right away.
 For the first several weeks after beginning a new medication, stay on the lookout for fever, abnormal bleeding, depression, headaches, diarrhea, trouble urinating, insomnia, or fatigue.
-Your doctor may decide to discontinue that medication, or he or she may change the prescribed dosage.
-Be sure to tell your doctor about any food or drug allergies you may have before starting the medication.
+Your physician may decide to discontinue that medication, or he or she may change the prescribed dosage.
+Be sure to tell your physician about any food or drug allergies you may have before starting the medication.

 Combining Medication with Other Treatment Options